Updated: Sep 14

 3. Personalized experiences and content

 Content is the conversation you have with customers.
 That’s why a DXP encompasses content management.
 So linking CRM and a DXP helps deliver the right content to the right customer at the right time.
 That’s true whether the content is an FAQ for a recently purchased product or a blog post about a product launch.
-Matching customers to relevant content increases engagement, conversions, and loyalty.
+Matching customers to relevant content increases engagement, conversations, and loyalty.